Status Between 3ANC True Wireless Headphones Review

 -23.16 dB

-The integrated mic's recording quality is okay.
-It performs similarly to that of the Status Between Pro True Wireless.
+The integrated mic has an okay recording quality, like the Status Between Pro True Wireless.
 Your voice sounds thin and slightly distorted, but you'll still be intelligible and clear.

 When testing the mic, we noticed distortion was introduced into our passes by our headphones mic.
 After switching the mic from the left mic (which we use by default for testing) to the right mic, we still noticed similar levels of distortion.
 This original THD measurement skewed this test's scoring and made it seem like the mic was performing worse than it was.
 As a result, we've put 'N/A' to bring the score closer to what we believe is its performance.